 For her last red carpet appearance before the pandemic hit, Katy rocked a high bun with dark roots.
 She’s also wearing more makeup than ever—even compared to her peak awards show years, circa 2010 to 2012!
 But if you look closely, underneath the lip liner, her upper lip is inflated and somewhat lopsided.
 It also appears that the natural hollows under her eyes have been filled in.

 With red carpets on hiatus in 2020, our celebrity sightings were limited to Instagram.
 Would you have guessed this was Katy?
-I certainly wouldn't have!
-This isn't her own hair—notice the outline of her wig.
+I certainly wouldn’t have!
+This isn’t her own hair—notice the outline of her wig.
 But are these her own full lips?
-Maybe, since she was pregnant at the time (dad is fiancé Orlando Bloom).
+Maybe, since she was expecting her first child with fiancé Orlando Bloom at the time.
 Or it could be residual filler in there from 2019!

 Katy Perry Before and After